-As expected, for both network sizes, the bandwidth cost is minimized using COST, but yields the largest number of paths.
+As expected, for both network sizes, COST minimizes the bandwidth cost, but yields the largest number of paths.
 S-WIDE minimizes the number of paths, but its bandwidth cost is 50% more than COST.
 From Figures 8(a) and 8(b) we conclude that WID/LEN yields a very good trade-off between these two extremes.
 Its bandwidth cost is only 10% more than that of COST while it has only 5% more paths than S-WIDE.

-Figures 8(c) and 8(d) show the trade-off between the bandwidth cost of a network flow and the aggregated number of nodes that participate in the setup and maintenance of all paths that carry this flowfor each of the six procedures for Step 1 of Algorithm 7.
-The results are shown again for networks with 100 nodes whose average degree is 5 or 10 and a normalized bandwidth demand of 0.6.As noted above, WID/LEN is the best procedure in terms of the aggregated load it imposes on the network nodes.
-Moreover, its bandwidth cost is almost as small as that of COST.
-Therefore, WID/LEN yields the best trade-off between bandwidth cost and forwarding cost.
+Figures 8(c) and 8(d) show the trade-off between the bandwidth cost of a network flow and the aggregated number of nodes that carry this flow.
+Again, we can see that WID/LEN yields the best trade-off between bandwidth cost and forwarding cost.